 For an eye-opening look at how much data we willingly give away, you need look no further than one of the biggest data collectors out there - Google.

-Just visit their My Activity page and take a look at what Google knows about you - everything from search history, visited web pages, and even physical locations you've visited dating back years.
+page and take a look at what Google knows about you - everything from search history, visited web pages, and even physical locations you've visited dating back years.

 And that's just one company.

 "I think people generally like to live on the belief that, yeah I know I'm giving it all away, but I like what I'm getting in return - and I hope that the people gathering all of this won't use it for bad." says Rowley.